Q. Is the old man in the Hermit Spirit blog masthead a picture of Wardolfski?

 Seclusion to wall off noise.
 I should also mention that the level of noise in the city is a real problem for me and has contributed to my being more of a hermit than I otherwise might.
-The extreme proliferation of the internal combustion engine and the use of power tools for anything and everything these days have become so all-pervasive that they dominate the urban soundscape from 5:00 or 6:00 in the morning till 11:00 at night in our area.
+The extreme proliferation of the internal combustion engine and the use of power tools for anything and everything these days have become so all-pervasive that they dominate the urban soundscape from 5:00 or 6:00 in the morning till 11:00 or 12:00 at night in our area.

 Particularly once I hit my 40s and 50s, I began finding the constant racket of commercial leaf-blowers, mowers, chainsaws, “crotch rocket” motorcycles, hot-rodding cars, helicopters overhead, etc., so exasperating that I began staying inside more to avoid it all.
 My nervous system is wired in such a way that I’m not someone who can just “tune it out.”

-In part because of the urge to avoid not just the constant distress of this noise, but the continual rush and bother of the city all around too, I’d prefer to just hang out at home and not leave if I don’t have to, other than going on errands or to and from job sites, and getting out for runs and walks.
+In part because of the urge to avoid not just the constant distress of this noise, but the continual rush and bother of the city all around too, I prefer to just hang out at home and not leave if I don’t have to, other than going on errands or to and from job sites, and getting out for runs and walks.
 I therefore drive a lot less than most people, perhaps one-third the usual car miles.

 Q. Don’t you do anything to stay in touch?

 A. I do get a good sense of what’s going on with fundamental issues that affect the planet and the economy, by keeping up with selected blogs or other sources that delve into what I consider to be truly pivotal issues affecting where humanity is headed.
-To me, these are such things as energy and resources, the environment and state of the natural world, what science can tell us, the underlying direction of technological development, underlying trade or military issues between global powers that are ignored by mainstream media, and so forth.
-I consider such forces the real underlying drivers of the economy and politics and related human phenomena, which I see more as surface events reflecting these structural determinants undergirding human activities that depend on them.
+To me, these are such things as energy and resources, the environment and state of the natural world, what science can tell us, the underlying direction of technological development, trade or military issues between global powers that are ignored by mainstream media, and so forth.
+I consider such forces the real core drivers of the economy and politics and related human phenomena, which I see more as surface events reflecting these structural determinants undergirding human activities that depend on them.